Nicoprogrammeur/kubernetes-nextcloud/README.md

 ## Introduction

-Here are 5 yaml files for setting up a nextcloud application on a kubernetes kubernetes must first be installed and configured to use the `kubectl` commands
+Here are 5 yaml files for setting up a nextcloud application on a kubernetes \n kubernetes must first be installed and configured to use the `kubectl` commands

 Clone the repository